sweis/lthash-rs/README.md

 ## Warning

 This is vibe coded by Claude Code.
 A human has not really even looked at it.
-But it passes the tests and generates the same bytes as the Facebook Folly C++ implementation.
-Don't trust it or use it for anything as is.
-It was just done for fun.
+It generates the same bytes as the Facebook Folly C++ implementation and Solana's Blake3 version.
+Trust it at your own risk.

 ## Features